ADA-XiaoYao/awesome-Alfadi/README.md

 ---

+---

 ## Contribution

-Contributions are welcome!
+Contributions are welcome and appreciated.
-Please read the [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.
+Please read the [Contribution Guidelines](./contributing.md) before submitting a pull request.

 ---